 A Prairie education is a long-term investment.
 When you consider the wide-ranging impact it will have on your child’s life, choosing this school could be one of the most important decisions you will ever make.

-We recognize that the cost of private education represents a significant commitment for families.
-In response, we strive to assist as many families as possible who cannot afford the school’s full tuition, but are determined to stretch their own financial resources to make a Prairie School education a top priority for their children.
-Indeed, Prairie typically awards over $2 million of financial aid annually to more than one-third of the student body.
+The cost of private education represents a significant commitment for families.
+We strive to assist as many families as possible who cannot afford full tuition, but who are determined to stretch their own financial resources to make a Prairie education a top priority for their children.
+The school typically awards over $2 million of financial aid annually to more than one-third of the student body.